You don't want to let heartbreak ruin your life. I want to give you five ways to avoid heartbreak in your life...

 Before we go into those strategies, I want to take a second to tell you about a few things that will help you reframe - or re-think - your situation.

-REFRAME 1) You always get over them, right?
+AVOID HEARTBREAK - TIP 1) You always get over them, right?

 I mean, unless this is your first ever big romance, there's a good chance you've been through this before.